embive/embive/README.md

 [Rust 1.81]: https://blog.rust-lang.org/2024/09/05/Rust-1.81.0.html

 Embive is a low-level sandboxing library focused on the embedding of untrusted code for constrained environments.
-As it interprets RISC-V bytecode, multiple languages are supported out of the box by Embive (Rust, C, C++, Zig, TinyGo, etc.).
+As it interprets RISC-V bytecode, multiple languages are supported out of the box by Embive (Rust, C, C++, Zig, Nim, etc.).
 By default, it doesn’t require external crates, dynamic memory allocation or the standard library (`no_std` & `no_alloc`).

 Embive is designed for any error during execution to be recoverable, allowing the host to handle it as needed.